Revealed: is Luton and Dunstable University Hospital coping with winter pressures?

 Norovirus, the winter vomiting bug, is highly contagious.
 Outbreaks spread rapidly through hospitals, causing staff to close beds to prevent infection spreading.

-But at Luton and Dunstable University Hospital, no beds were closed due to norovirus outbreaks - both during the most recent week and over the previous one.
+This week, hospital staff at Luton and Dunstable University Hospital NHS Trust were forced to close 25 beds when the norovirus problem was at its most severe.

+The previous week, no beds were closed due to outbreaks of the virus.